eslint/eslint/docs/src/user-guide/configuring/rules.md

 ESLint comes with a large number of [built-in rules](../../rules/) and you can add more rules through plugins.
 You can modify which rules your project uses with either configuration comments or configuration files.

-## Rule Settings
+## Rule Severities

-To change a rule setting, you must set the rule ID equal to one of these values:
+To change a rule's severity, set the rule ID equal to one of these values:

 * `"off"` or `0` - turn the rule off
 * `"warn"` or `1` - turn the rule on as a warning (doesn't affect exit code)